codeWithEdison/drive-logix-connect/ANDROID_COMMANDS.md

 # Android Mobile App - Build & Run Commands

-This guide contains all commands to build and run the Lovely Cargo mobile app on Android.
+This guide contains all commands to build and run the Loveway Logistics mobile app on Android.

 ## 📱 Quick Start